We Talked To G-Eazy About His Weed Brand, FlowerShop, Then Smoked Up

 Right out of the gate, the first interesting thing about FlowerShop is the brand’s design aesthetic.
 The Bouquetpack’s matte flip-top box features a magnetic top, and four pre-rolled single flower joints packed in resealable plastic tubes with glass filter tips.
 At four joints per pack and a retail price of $50, you’re looking at a cost of $12.50 per joint.

-Since an eighth of Panacea Farms Purple Double Deja Vu will cost you about $60 before taxes, this pack has pretty good value for what you get, it’s a lot better than Monogram’s $60 hand-roll, for example, and the weed is of a much higher quality.
+Since an eighth of Panacea Farms Purple Double Deja Vu will cost you about $60 before taxes, this pack has pretty good value for what you get.

 A fifth joint would’ve really set this up as something special though.
 The packaging is playful and colorful, but we would’ve preferred just a little bit more information for the consumer.